 Calcium

-As we grow older, we tend to absorb lesscalcium from food, which can result in our body removing calcium from our bones.
+As we age, we tend to absorb lesscalcium from food, which can cause our bodies to remove calcium from our bones.
 This makes the bones weaker and more susceptible to fractures.
 Calcium deficits can also be connected to irregular heart rhythms, seizures, numbness and tingling in fingers, nerve conduction, and blood clotting.

 Bok choi, broccoli, cheese, collard greens, edamame beans, kale, and milk are some of the excellent sources ofcalcium.